Leon Barmore

-William Leon Barmore (born June 3, 1944) is a college women's basketball coach best known for his 35-year association with the Louisiana Tech University Lady Techsters.
+William Leon Barmore (born June 3, 1944) is a former college women's basketball head coach best known for his 35-year association with the Louisiana Tech University Lady Techsters.
 After five years as an assistant coach, he served as head coach from 1982 to 2002, serving the first three years as co-head coach with Sonja Hogg, who had begun the program in 1974.
 Upon his retirement, Barmore's .869 winning percentage was the best in major college basketball history, for both men and women's basketball.
 His nine appearances in the Final Four was second most in NCAA women's basketball history, and as of 2023 it is tied for fourth most all-time.
 Barmore was inducted into the Women's Basketball Hall of Fame in 2003.

 Early years

 Barmore was born June 3, 1944, in Ruston, Louisiana, to Jasper Barmore and Flora McCurry.
 He earned All-State honors as a basketball player at Ruston High School, helping his team to two state championships.
 He went on to play basketball at Louisiana Tech, serving as captain of the team and earned Gulf States All-Conference honors.
 In his first coaching job after graduation, he coached the boys basketball team at Bastrop High School where his teams recorded a record of 84–41.
 In 1971, he moved to his alma mater Ruston High School, where he remained until 1977, and coached the team to a record of 148–49.